 I came to media via Silicon Valley.

 My work won an American Humanist Media Award in 2024, and an American National Magazine Award in 2022 for “outstanding achievement for magazine journalists under the age of 30.”
+It has been cited by Congress (1, 2, 3, 4, 5), featured in university curriculums, and remade into museum exhibits.
 My former weekly newsletter, The Algorithm, was named by the Webby Awards as one of the best newsletters on the internet in 2018.

 In a past life, I was an application engineer at the first startup to spin out of Google[x].
 I received a B.S. in mechanical engineering and minor in energy studies from MIT.